 Masterworks facilitates a secondary market for investors that was established in early 2020, allowing you to buy or sell your shares at a moment’s notice.

-If you own fractional shares, you can make a listing in the marketplace.
+If you own fractional shares, you can make a listing in the secondary market.

 Additionally, if you’re buying blue-chip artwork, you can check out the listings on the secondary market and make a qualified offer.

 You can also see historical data detailing what art is being sold as well.

 The investment platform’s secondary market is a good way to garner liquidity from your fractional shares.